asce-tech/outlier-Detection-and-Data-Splitting-/README.md

 IQR Outlier Detection and Data Splitting

 ## Objective
 A Python program that takes a CSV file as input, performs Interquartile Range (IQR) outlier detection on a specified column, and splits the dataset into outliers and non-outliers.
-The program should generate summary statistics for the original, outlier, and non-outlier subsets of the dataset, and
-save the split datasets as separate CSV files.
+This program will generate summary statistics for the original, outlier, and non-outlier subsets of the dataset and save the split datasets as separate CSV files.
 No plotting is necessary.
 The summary statistics must be printed out in the console.

 ### Skills Learned